EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

-\textbf{Benefits of pre-trained initialization:} There are four benefits to pre-trained initialization and freezing weights of the device-side model $\bm{w}_{C,k}$ in the context of DPFL.
-They are: (i) Communication during training is reduced since the need for the devices to receive gradients from the edge server is eliminated; (ii) accuracy loss caused by using local error signals is reduced; (iii) the computational workload on resource-constrained devices is reduced since the gradients of $\bm{w}_{C,k}$ do not need to be calculated and updated on the devices; (iv) the $\bm{w}_{C,k}$ and the respective activation outputs are not significantly changed during each training round, making it possible to use cached activations from a buffer to train server-side models.
+\textbf{Benefits of pre-trained initialization:} There are four benefits to pre-trained initialization and freezing weights of the device-side model $\bm{w}_{C,k}$ in DPFL.
+They are: (i) Communication during training is reduced since the need for the devices to receive gradients from the edge server is eliminated; (ii) \di{Accuracy} loss caused by using local error signals is reduced; (iii) \di{The} computational workload on resource constrained devices is reduced since the gradients of $\bm{w}_{C,k}$ do not need to be calculated and updated on the devices; (iv) \di{The} device-side model ($\bm{w}_{C,k}$) and the respective activation outputs are not significantly changed during each training round, making it possible to use cached activations from a buffer to train server-side models.